vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 #### `store`

-Extension point for Vuex.
-It can be provided with vuex module and Vuex plugin object to subscribe for mutations.
-In case of conflicting module keys they are deep merged in favour of most recent instantiated one.
+Entry point for Vuex.
+- `module` - if your extension requires new vuex module registration put it in here.
+Use this property only to create new modules.
+If you want to extend currently existing ones use `extend` property
+- `plugin` - you can provide your own Vuex plugin here
+- `extend` - extends currently existing Vuex module with provided `key`.
+Given modules will be merged in favour of the extending one (actions/mutations with the same name will be overwritten)

 ####  `router`

-Extension point for vue-router.
+Entry point for vue-router.
 You can provide additional routes and [navigation guards](https://router.vuejs.org/guide/advanced/navigation-guards.html) here.

 #### `beforeRegistration`